Logarithmic $\bf{\partial\bar\partial}$-lemma and several geometric applications (with an Appendix joint with Sheng Rao): Introduction

 This paper is organized as follows.

-\textbf{Acknowledgement}\quad The author is deeply grateful to his advisors, Professors Junyan Cao and Sheng Rao, for their insightful discussions and constant encouragement.
-He is also grateful to Professors Tsz On Mario Chan, Ya Deng, Simon Felten, Andreas H\"oring, Donatella Iacono, Kefeng Liu, Shin-ichi Matsumura, Mihai P$\breve{\textrm{a}}$un, Helge Ruddat and Xueyuan Wan for many helpful discussions and/or comments on this work.
-He extends his gratitude to Donatella Iacono and Simon Felten for kindly answering his questions via emails.
-Special thanks to Xueyuan Wan for pointing out a serious mistake in the first version of this paper.
-The author is supported by the China Scholarship Council (Grant {No. 202306270252}).
+\textbf{Acknowledgement}\quad This paper forms part of the author's PhD thesis.
+He expresses his deepest gratitude to his advisors, Professors Junyan Cao and Sheng Rao, for their insightful guidance and constant encouragement.
+He is also sincerely thankful to Professors Tsz On Mario Chan, Ya Deng, Simon Felten, Andreas H\"{o}ring, Donatella Iacono, Kefeng Liu, Shin-ichi Matsumura, Mihai P\u{a}un, Helge Ruddat, and Xueyuan Wan for numerous helpful discussions and valuable comments on this work.
+Special thanks are due to Donatella Iacono and Simon Felten for their kind responses to his email inquiries, and to Xueyuan Wan for pointing out a serious mistake in an earlier version of this manuscript.

+The author is further indebted to Professors Philippe Eyssidieux, Andreas H\"{o}ring, Kefeng Liu, and Mihai P\u{a}un for their patient attention and perceptive questions during the defense of his thesis.
+In particular, a question raised by Mihai P\u{a}un provided the original motivation for Appendix~\ref{jw}.
+The author is especially grateful to Professor Sheng Rao for many fruitful discussions, which ultimately led to the joint development of Appendix~\ref{jw}.
+Part of this work was completed during a visit to the Shanghai Center for Mathematical Sciences.
+The author warmly thanks Professor Chen Jiang for his gracious hospitality and for providing an excellent research environment.

+Finally, the author sincerely acknowledges the reviewers for their thoughtful comments and suggestions, which have greatly improved the quality of this paper.
+This work was supported by the China Scholarship Council (Grant No.~202306270252).